-The document should state explicitly what are the rights and responsibilities of the grantor (you) and the grantee (eligible organization= land trust, municipality, or crown).
+The document should state explicitly what is included in the rights and responsibilities of the grantor (you) and the grantee (eligible organization: land trust, municipality, or province).
 This would include statements regarding what property rights you retain, access rights, the rights and conditions of monitoring and enforcement, modification of the terms of the agreement, and indemnities (the degree to which the parties can or cannot hold each other responsible for actions affecting the property).